 Can’t find your must-have brand locally or on Amazon?
 Check out online specialty product sites, such as Direct Eats, Food Service Direct, Vitacost or iHerb.

-Try speaking to your local grocery manager.
+You can also speak to your local grocery manager if some foods you usually buy are missing.
 Some stores will take orders for specialty items, such as egg replacers.
-Or they may hold a restocked brand for you, especially if told there’s a child with medical diet needs.
+Or they may hold a restocked item for you, especially if told there’s a child with medical diet needs.

 For some items, be ready to order a case and split costs with others.
-As The New York Times reports, bulk buying of food staples has become one of the new trends in pandemic grocery shopping.
-When it comes to fresh produce, CNBC reports that some fruits and vegetables may become harder to find, but predicts a boost for American food producers.
+Bulk buying of food staples has become one of the new trends in pandemic grocery shopping.

 Seek out hearty, tasty and filling allergy-friendly recipes.
 Here are a few helpful examples to get you inspired: